TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 {:.notice}

 ##### Typography
 Since I needed content in both English and Greek, I had to find nice fonts that support both languages without geopardizing the layout.
-I finally came up with a combination of google's 'Philosopher' and 'Ubuntu' webfonts.
-These two seem to render well together, while Ubuntu supports Greek characters.
+I decided to adopt the EB Garamond fonts by designer [Georg Duffner](http://www.georgduffner.at/ebgaramond/index.html){:target="_blank"}.
+EB Garamond is free software under the terms of the SIL Open Fonts License (ofl).
+For the inital paragraph letters, I chose not the use EB Garamond style, due to the work-in-progress nature and the fact that only few letters are currently supported; therefore I went for another font series named "Zallmancaps".
+The webfonts are all installed on the repository, to decouple the dependencies with webfont platforms, such as google fonts or fonts squirrel.
+Last but not least, I make limited use the 'Philosopher' webfonts for the menus, buttons, some headers, and footer notes.

 ##### Capital Letter in paragraphs
 You can start a paragraph with a capital letter as in the example below.
 The capital letter shoud be nested inside a `<span class="dcap">T</span>` markup.